-Each HIV+ child and woman, is cared for by the staff at Home of the Open Heart for as long as they live.
+Each HIV+ child is cared for by the staff at Home of the Open Heart for as long as they live.
 It's a commitment from the heart, one that brings lots of tears, lots of sleepless nights nursing them back to health, and lots of joy.
 Oh, to see the babies who came in dying who are now laughing, playing, going to school, just being ordinary children.
 That's what L.I.F.E. is about.

 Lek* is alive.
 And that is a miracle.